PMonticoli/Pmonticoli/README.md

--  Hi, my name is Pablo and myy username is: @PMonticoli
+-  Hi, my name is Pablo and my username is: @PMonticoli
 - 🔭 I’m currently working on a programming tesis at National Technical University
 - I am competent in the following areas:
-- Management and maintenance of databases:
- SQL and NoSQL.
 - Front End Developer
 HTML, CSS, JS and Angular Framework
 - Back-End Developer
-Node.js technology with the Express.js Framework and Java.
+Node.js (Express.js Framework) and Java.
+- Management and maintenance of databases:
+ SQL (SQL server/ MYSQL) and NoSQL(mongoDB).